Background pattern

 Fertility

-Men are advised not to father a child during and for 6 months after treatment with Pemetrexed Prasfarma, and therefore should use effective contraceptive methods during and for 6 months after treatment with Pemetrexed Prasfarma.
+Male patients are advised not to father a child during and up to 6 months after treatment with Pemetrexed Prasfarma and must use effective contraceptive methods during and up to 6 months after treatment with Pemetrexed Prasfarma.
 If you wish to have a child during treatment or in the 6 months following treatment, consult your doctor or pharmacist.
-You may wish to request information on sperm preservation before starting your treatment.
+You may want to ask for information about sperm preservation before starting your treatment.

 Pemetrexed Prasfarma may make you feel tired.
-Be careful when driving a vehicle or operating machinery.
+Be careful when driving a vehicle or using machines.

 Pemetrexed Prasfarma contains sodium

-This medicine contains 54 mg of sodium (main component of table salt/for cooking) in each vial.
-This is equivalent to 2.7% of the maximum daily sodium intake recommended for an adult.
+This medicine contains 54 mg of sodium (main component of table/cooking salt) per vial.
+This is equivalent to 2.7% of the maximum recommended daily intake of sodium for an adult.

-The dose of Pemetrexed Prasfarma is 500 milligrams per square meter of the surface area of your body.
-They will measure your height and weight to calculate your body surface area.
+The dose of Pemetrexed Prasfarma is 500 milligrams per square meter of your body surface area.
+Your height and weight will be measured to calculate your body surface area.
 Your doctor will use this surface area to calculate the correct dose for you.
-This dose may be adjusted or treatment may be delayed depending on your blood cell count and overall condition.
-The hospital pharmacist, nurse, or doctor will have mixed the Pemetrexed Prasfarma powder with a sodium chloride solution for injection of 9 mg/ml (0.9%), before it is administered to you.
+This dose may be adjusted or treatment may be delayed depending on your blood cell count and general condition.
+The hospital pharmacist, nurse, or doctor will have mixed the Pemetrexed Prasfarma powder with a sodium chloride solution for injection of 9 mg/ml (0.9%) before it is given to you.

 You will always receive Pemetrexed Prasfarma through an infusion (drip) in one of your veins.
 The infusion will last at least 10 minutes.